vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Connect-CloudBuilder.md

 ### -skipCertificateCheck

-Specifies whether to skip the certificate check for the VMware Cloud Builder instance.
+Switch to skip certificate check when connecting to the VMware Cloud Builder instance.

 ```yaml
 Type: SwitchParameter